-Canon T6 versus Canon T6i
+Canon T6 vs T6i

-The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2015.
+The Canon EOS Rebel T6 (called Canon 1300D in some regions) and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in March 2016 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The T6 has a resolution of 17.9 megapixel, whereas the T6i provides 24 MP.
+The T6 has a resolution of 17.9 megapixels, whereas the T6i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is somewhat larger (2 percent) than the Canon T6.
 Moreover, the T6i is markedly heavier (14 percent) than the T6.
 In this context, it is worth noting that neither the T6 nor the T6i are weather-sealed.